junxit/us-congress-bills-111/metadata.md

 - 2010-05-25 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2010-05-25 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2010-05-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 408.
+- 2010-09-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S7665; text as passed Senate: CR S7665)
+- 2010-09-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S7665; text as passed Senate: CR S7665)